Synthesizing Neural Network Controllers with Closed-Loop Dissipativity Guarantees: Simulation

 We compare the performances of the controllers on this inverted pendulum with a reward constructed to incentivize minimal control effort.
-The reward for each step of a rollout, which is of length 201, is set to $r(x, u) = \exp(-u^2)$.
+The reward for each step of a rollout, which is of length 201, is set to $r(x, u) = -u^2/200$.
 Initial conditions for the inverted pendulum are sampled uniformly at random with $x_1 \in [-0.6\pi, 0.6\pi]$ rad and $x_2 \in [-2, 2]$ rad/s.
 If, during a rollout, $|x_1| > \pi$ rad or $|x_2| > 8$ rad/s, then the rollout is terminated and the remainder of the rollout is given a reward of 0.
-The control input is limited (saturated) to remain in the interval $[-2, 2]$.
 We simulate using a time step of $0.01$ seconds.

 We train a Dissipative RINN as per Algorithm~\ref{alg:simple-training}, with $e = \begin{bsmallmatrix} x_1 \\ x_2 \end{bsmallmatrix}$ and $X = 0$.
 This guarantees closed-loop stability.
-The state size, $n_k$, of the Dissipative RINN is the same as that of the plant, and the nonlinearity size, $n_\phi$, is 16.
+The state size, $n_k$, of the Dissipative RINN is the same as that of the plant, and the activation function size, $n_\phi$, is 16.
 We initialize the Dissipative RINN with an LTI controller.
-The LTI controller is synthesized by first constructing a $\hat{\theta}$ corresponding to $\theta = 0$, $P = I$, and $\Lambda = 0$, and then projecting this to a dissipative $\hat{\theta}$ using the method described for \textsc{ThetaHatProject} in Section~\ref{subsec:training}, but restricted to LTI controllers.
-The LTI controller is then recovered from the dissipative $\hat{\theta}$ using the process described in the proof of Theorem~\ref{thm:controller-synthesis}.
+The LTI controller is synthesized by projecting $\hat{\theta}$, constructed with $(\theta, P, \Lambda) = (0, I, 0)$, onto the dissipative set restricted to LTI controllers, then recovering $\theta$ as in the proof of Theorem~\ref{thm:controller-synthesis}.
 We use a $t_{RS}$ value of 1.5 in \eqref{eq:trs-def} for all projections, and train this model using a learning rate of $10^{-3}$.

-We compare the Dissipative RINN with the following controllers: \begin{itemize} \item Standard RINN: This model has the same state and nonlinearity sizes as the Dissipative RINN.
-After each training step, $\|D_{kvw}\|_\infty$ is reduced to be less than 1 to guarantee well-posedness \cite{el_ghaoui_implicit_2021}.
-We use a learning rate of $10^{-3}$ for this model.

-\item LTI: This model has the same state size as the Dissipative RINN.
-It is initialized using the same method as used for the Dissipative RINN, and is trained using Algorithm~\ref{alg:simple-training}, with the only difference being that the $\hat{\theta}$ and $\theta$ projection steps are restricted so that they correspond only to LTI controllers.
+We compare the Dissipative RINN with the following: \begin{itemize} \item LTI: This model has the same state size as the Dissipative RINN.
+It is initialized using the same method as used for the Dissipative RINN, and is trained using Algorithm~\ref{alg:simple-training} to satisfy the same constraints as the Dissipative RINN, with the only difference being that the $\hat{\theta}$ and $\theta$ projection steps are restricted so that they correspond only to LTI controllers.
 We use the same $t_{RS}$ value in \eqref{eq:trs-def} as for the Dissipative RINN.
 We use a learning rate of $10^{-2}$ for this model since it gives faster convergence without a performance penalty.